 How do you search for music on Musicbed?
 What are some tips that you’d give other filmmakers to search on Musicbed?

-My technique is a little excessive, to be honest.
-This will also probably sound insincere but I’m dead serious.
-Once or twice a week I will make a cup of coffee, sit down at my computer, hop on Musicbed, and filter through every single new release up until the last time I checked.
-When I find something good, I’ll save it to a playlist.
-My playlist has every tone you could hope for and by now it’s a really extensive list.
-There is so much amazing music on the site and some of my favorites slip through the cracks a bit.
-I think the curation and organization of the platform are heads and shoulders above every other option, but my taste is pretty specific.
-Plus I genuinely love the dopamine rush when I find something that feels like it’s all mine and everyone else is going to miss it.
-I’m a seasoned Musicbed user by now, so I don’t recommend this to everyone but man, it’s been such a fulfilling practice.
+My technique is excessive.
+A few times a week, I sit down at my computer and filter through every new release since the last time I checked.
+When I find something good, I save it to a playlist.
+At this point, it’s a really extensive list.
+There’s a lot of amazing music on the site, and some of my favorites can easily slip through the cracks.
+I think the curation and organization on the platform are head and shoulders above every other option—but my taste is pretty specific.
+Plus, I love finding something that everyone else is going to miss.

 Why do you utilize Musicbed in your work?

-Is it too blunt to say I just really don’t like bad music?
-For better or for worse I’m overly passionate about quality and I’d rather just not upload something than upload a video with low-quality music.
-Musicbed has a mysteriously high density of unreal options.
-It’s like opening a new tube of tennis balls.
-I think few people would disagree.
-It’s just the best.
+I really don’t like bad music.
+I’m passionate about quality, and I’d rather not upload something than upload a video that doesn’t hit.
+Musicbed offers a high density of incredible options—I think few people would disagree.
+It’s simply the best choice.

 —